Amandalor97/belly-button-challenge/README.md

 # belly-button-challenge

-Helllo, in this repository you will find my homework for the Module 14 Challenge.
+Hello, in this repository you will find my homework for the Module 14 Challenge.
 This homework has been made with the help of differents sources: Tutor, Xpert Learning Assistant, and my teammate Yesmelin P.

 Assignment: